jaunesarmiento/Shuffle/README.md

 $ pod install
 ```

+Then in your __Build Phases -> Link Binary With Libraries__, add `Shuffle.framework` to be able to use Shuffle in your project.

 ### Manually

 If you prefer not to use either of the aforementioned dependency managers, you can integrate Shuffle into your project manually.